-Effective as of July 1st, 2014 grantees using LMISD to qualify area benefit activities shall use the updated LMISD based upon the American Community Survey 5-Year 2006-2010 Low and Moderate Income Summary Data.
+Effective April 1, 2019 grantees using LMISD to qualify area benefit activities shall use the updated LMISD based upon the American Community Survey 5-Year 2011-2015 Low and Moderate Income Summary Data.

 The Community Development Block Grant (CDBG) program requires that each CDBG funded activity must either principally benefit low- and moderate-income persons, aid in the prevention or elimination of slums or blight, or meet a community development need having a particular urgency because existing conditions pose a serious and immediate threat to the health or welfare of the community and other financial resources are not available to meet that need.
 With respect to activities that principally benefit low- and moderate-income persons, at least 51 percent of the activity's beneficiaries must be low and moderate income.
 For CDBG, a person is considered to be of low income only if he or she is a member of a family whose income would qualify as "very low income" under the Section 8 Housing Assistance Payments program.
 Unrelated individuals are considered as one-person families for this purpose.
 Generally, these Section 8 limits are based on 50% of area median.
 Similarly, CDBG moderate income relies on Section 8 "lower income" limits, which are generally tied to 80% of area median.

 Estimates have been prepared at the Census Bureau's Geographic Summary Level "090": State-County-County Subdivision-Place/Remainder-Census Tract-Urban/Rural-Block Group.
 Estimates prepared at this level may be totaled to the city, town, county and other higher-level geographic areas.
 Each block group record has an identification section containing Federal Information Processing Standards (FIPS) codes and names for the state, county, city/township, and metropolitan area.